-In this phase, bone marrow and/or blood samples have more than 20% blasts.
-The blast cells often spread to tissues and organs beyond the bone marrow.
-These children often have fever, poor appetite, and weight loss.
+In this phase, the leukemia cells often spread to tissues and organs outside the bone marrow.
+Children with CML in this phase often have fever, poor appetite, and weight loss.
 At this point the CML acts much like an aggressive acute leukemia (AML or, less often, ALL).

 For more detailed information on the phases of CML, see Phases of Chronic Myeloid Leukemia.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Arceci RJ, Meshinchi S. Chapter 20: Acute Myeloid Leukemia and Myelodysplastic Syndromes.
 In: Pizzo PA, Poplack DG, eds.
 Principles and Practice of Pediatric Oncology.
 7th ed.
 Philadelphia Pa: Lippincott Williams & Wilkins; 2016.